aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to DOCM on Android via Java" h2="Convert EPUB to DOCM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The EPUB format is a popular format for e-books, but it is not compatible with Microsoft Word.
+To be able to open and edit an EPUB file in Word, it needs to be converted to the DOCM format.
+This is why it is important to be able to convert EPUB to DOCM.

+<h2>How Aspose.Total Helps for EPUB to DOCM Conversion</h2>

-You can integrate EPUB to DOCM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert EPUB file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOCM.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate EPUB to DOCM conversion feature in mobile apps.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert the EPUB file to DOC using Aspose.PDF for Android via Java.
+This API provides a set of features to manipulate PDF documents, including the ability to convert PDF to other formats such as DOC.

+The second step is to render the DOC file to DOCM using Aspose.Words for Android Java.
+This API provides a set of features to manipulate Word documents, including the ability to convert DOC to other formats such as DOCM.

+By using these two APIs, developers can easily integrate EPUB to DOCM conversion feature in their mobile apps.
+This will enable users to open and edit EPUB files in Microsoft Word.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}